misapema-jyfl/popTauPy/README.md

 * Included fit plotting in 'opt_abc.py'.
 Plots will be saved in the same directory with the abc solution file.

-* The lower and upper limits of electron density are now specified simply as (1/cm3) and no longer as the corresponding base-10 logs.

-* Removed option to plot as a function of the maximum component of the bias vector.

 * The uncertainties for the rate coefficient function are now to be determined in the corresponding elemental data file.
 E.g. in the case where the rate coefficient is evaluated using the Voronov formula, one would specify the charge state specific uncertainties in the file "./elemental_data/voronov_k.csv"

-## Minor changes

-### opt_neTe.py
-* Commented out import of numdifftools as unnecessary.
 * voronov_rate is now called as a function of the average energy of the MB distribution, instead of the temperature.